Content on this page was generated by AI and has not been manually reviewed.

 What exactly is the Surfshark vpn extension?

 Surfshark vpn extension is a browser-based VPN tool that routes your browser traffic through Surfshark’s network, providing encryption, IP masking, and privacy features directly within Chrome, Firefox, or Edge.
-K edge filter for VPNs: a comprehensive long-tail guide to privacy, security, and network edge optimization
+Pure vpn edge extension: setup guide, features, privacy, performance, and troubleshooting for Microsoft Edge 2026

 Does the Surfshark extension work with all Surfshark plans?